 Anne Sexton was born in 1928, in Newton, Massachusetts, America.
 She was a Pulitzer-prize winning poet and playwright, known as one of the confessional poets like her contemporary and compatriot, Sylvia Plath.
-And like Plath, Sexton suffered from breakdowns and suicidal tendencies, killing herself in 1974 at the age of forty-five.
+And similar to Plath, Sexton suffered from breakdowns and suicidal tendencies, killing herself in 1974 at the age of forty-five.

 Her daughter, Linda Gray Sexton was twenty-one.
 Although her mother’s death brought an end to their traumatic relationship, it remained ‘unresolved’.
 Writing was the means by which Linda come to terms with her past, first through fiction and then in the memoir, Searching for Mercy Street, My Journey Back to My Mother, Anne Sexton.